Douglas-Carbonel/ControlLicense/replit.md

-✓ Updated entire application post-login to use corporate blue palette from login design ✓ Applied gradient effects and modern styling throughout the interface ✓ Harmonized sidebar, header, cards, and layout with login design colors
+✓ Updated entire application post-login to use corporate blue palette from login design ✓ Applied gradient effects and modern styling throughout the interface ✓ Harmonized sidebar, header, cards, and layout with login design colors ✓ Implemented DW IT Solutions official corporate palette (#f4f4f4, #0095da, #313d5a, #3a3a3c, #0c151f) ✓ Updated entire application to use official company brand colors consistently

 ## Configuração Simplificada do Supabase